mauroservienti/milestone.github.io/_posts/dotnet-development-on-apple-silicon.md

 All .NET 6 projects, as expected, compile and run fine.

-One last (dolent) note: .NET 3.1 is tricky.
+One last note: .NET 3.1 is tricky.
 As said, it comes only with x64 support.
 Visual Studio asks to install it:

 ![Visual Studio screenshot](/img/posts/dotnet-development-on-apple-silicon/vs-screenshot.png){:class="img-fluid mx-auto d-block"}